John Oxendine: Early life

-John Oxendine is one of two sons of Judge James W. Oxendine.
+John Oxendine is one of two sons of Lumbee Indian Jim W. Oxendine.
 His mother is Louise Oxendine.
 He has one brother, Tim from his father's first marriage.
 He has two sisters; Cindy Oxendine Sluder from his father's first marriage, and Shirley from his father's second marriage.
 John has no siblings from his father's third marriage.
 He grew up in Tucker, Georgia, where he was a Tucker Tiger and graduated from Tucker High School in 1980.
 Oxendine attributes his keen interest in politics to his father who had been a former Senior Superior Court Judge in Gwinnett County since Oxendine was in school.

 He triple majored in Christianity, Greek, and political science at Mercer University, earning his Bachelor of Arts with honors in 1984.
 During college he worked at the Georgia State Capitol to pay for his tuition as a student assistant to Governor George Busbee.
 Oxendine attended Walter F. George School of Law at Mercer, where he continued being active in student organizations including the Lambda Chi Alpha fraternity, and graduated with his Juris Doctor in 1987.

 Upon graduation from law school, Oxendine took over the family law practice, Oxendine and Associates, located in Gwinnett County, from his father.
 Oxendine and Associates concentrated in helping small businesses navigate the bureaucracy required when doing business with the federal government.
 Oxendine owned and ran this firm until he took the office of Insurance Commissioner in January 1995.
 Oxendine was called an "abomination" by a local judge who stated that "If I knew I could suspend you from practicing law in the state of Georgia for the rest of your life I would do so.
 You’re [an] abomination as far as I’m concerned."

-Oxendine first married Lee, with whom he had one child.
+Oxendine first married Lee, with whom he had one child named.
 Lee and John divorced on Oct 26, 1995.

 Oxendine later married Ivy Adams, who had also been a student at Mercer in her younger years, and together they have one child.
 Ivy Adams Oxendine has two children from her prior marriage.
 He formerly resided in Peachtree Corners, and now resides in Duluth in Gwinnett County.